 If your oven doesn’t go up to 500F or you’re simply more comfortable cooking at 450F, that’s okay, too.
 When cooking a pizza at 450F, the golden number is typically 15 to 17 minutes.
 However, this number can differentiate on many factors.
 Keep an eye on your pizza!

-How long do you cook pizza at 400?
+How long to bake pizza at 400?

 Baking a pizza at 400F isn’t really recommended unless you’re cooking an ultra-thick crust that doesn’t need to crisp up a whole lot.
 For 400F, you will need additional time added.
 Typically, a pizza will be done in around 20 minutes at 400F.